Boundary Layers of Accretion Disks: Discovery of Vortex-Driven Modes and Other Waves: Acoustic mode phenomenology

 \subsection{Lower modes}

-The lower modes exhibit the $k_r$ behavior, which is opposite to that of the upper modes: inside the star they propagate in the azimuthal direction only, i.e. their radial wavenumber inside the star vanishes, $k_r=0$.
-At the same time, just outside the star the lower modes have $k_r\neq 0$, and further in the disk $k_r$ gets modified by the differential rotation.
-This is illustrated in Figure \ref{fig:sonic-examples}b, where inside the star, for $r<R_\star$, one can see the perturbation pattern perfectly aligned with the radial direction, whereas just outside the star the wave crests are inclined with respect to the radial direction already at $r=R_\star$.
+The lower modes exhibit the $k_r$ behavior, which is opposite to that of the upper modes: inside the star they propagate in the azimuthal direction only, i.e. $k_r=0$ for $r<R_\star$.
+This is illustrated in Figure \ref{fig:sonic-examples}b, where inside the star one can see the perturbation pattern perfectly aligned with the radial direction.
+At the same time, just outside the star the lower modes have $k_r\neq 0$, and the wave crests are inclined with respect to the radial direction already at $r=R_\star$.
+Further in the disk $k_r$ gets modified by the differential rotation.